ZeitgeberH/patchview/docs/installation.rst

 Note: PatchView require Python>=3.8

-After activating your virtual enviroment, run this command in your terminal:
+After activating your virtual environment, run this command in your terminal:

 .. code-block:: console